jennafrank/Here-we-go-Lets-have-fun/README.md

 - <b>This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 <br />
 <br />
 - <b>By utilizing this simple yet effective inventory management system, managing stock levels and item descriptions becomes a breeze.
-Whether for personal projects, small businesses, or educational purposes, this project provides a solid foundation for inventory management tasks.<br />
+Whether for personal projects, small businesses, or educational purposes, this project provides a solid foundation for inventory management tasks.
+I've included an updated code that I tweaked to make ordering inventory easier!<br />

 >